EECS 490: Programming Languages

 Please join the Piazza right away.
 All announcements will be made there (not on Canvas!)

-Lecture will meet the first week of class.
+Lecture will meet the first week of class -- see the schedule below.

-Exams will be held in person this semester.
+Exams will be held in person.
 Make sure you are available on the dates and times indicated below.

 Please read the syllabus (linked to the left) as soon as you can.
 It is required reading.

 Make sure to have a computer (not just a tablet) and a reliable internet connection.
-CAEN computer labs can be used if you do not have your own computer.
+CAEN computer labs can be used if you do not have your own computer or your internet connection is bad.

 Students may also be interested in the following complementary courses:

-• EECS 390 (Programming Paradigms), which is also being offered in W24, focuses more on making effective use of various language features, and less on mathematical first principles and program reasoning.
+• EECS 390 (Programming Paradigms), which focuses more on making effective use of various language features, and less on mathematical first principles and program reasoning.

-• EECS 483 (Compiler Construction), which is also being offered in W24, goes more in depth on language implementation topics like parsing and low-level optimization that are covered only minimally in this course.
+• EECS 483 (Compiler Construction), goes more in depth on language implementation topics like parsing and low-level optimization that are covered only minimally in this course.

-• EECS 590 (Advanced Programming Languages), which is also being offered in W24, is a graduate-level course on programming languages and program analysis.
+• EECS 590 (Advanced Programming Languages) is a graduate-level course on programming languages and program analysis.
 Graduate students without a prior PL course can and should register for 590 when possible.

 Schedule